English (ENGL)

 3 Semester Credit Hours

-Exploration of topics related to language in society, including but not limited to an introduction to sociolinguistics, language variation, disclosure analysis, language planning and policy, multilingualism, and world Englishes.
+Exploration of topics related to language in society, including but not limited to an introduction to sociolinguistics, language variation, language and gender, language planning and policy, multilingualism, and world Englishes.
 May be repeated when topics vary.

 ENGL 5381 Introduction to Linguistics